Brittany Force: Career

 In 2017, Force became the second woman in history to win a Top Fuel Championship, after Shirley Muldowney in 1982, clinching the title in the quarterfinals of the final race of the season before going on to win the event.
 Force won 4 races for the year, the most in a single season in her career, including 3 in the Countdown to the Championship.

 In 2019, Force became the first woman driver to be the Number 1 qualifier in Top Fuel at the U.S. Nationals.

 On Oct 2, 2022, Force set the national record with fastest top fuel run in history at 338.17 mph at the NHRA Midwest Nationals.
 Force won the 2022 NHRA Top Fuel championship and reset the speed record to 338.94 mph.
 She also has set the E.T. record at 3.623 seconds.
 Force has 16 career NHRA wins.

-On July 20, 2025, she broke her own speed record with a 341.59 mph pass at the NHRA Northwest Nationals in Kent, Washington, and on 28 July 2025, set the current record of 343.16 mph.
+On July 20, 2025, Force broke her own speed record with a 341.59 mph pass at the NHRA Northwest Nationals in Kent, Washington, and on 28 July 2025, set the current record of 343.16 mph.

+Force announced on September 12, 2025, she will be stepping away from competition at the conclusion of the 2025 season.
+Josh Hart was named her replacement at John Force Racing.